vilya/LudumEngine/README.txt

 condition event which checks whether the loader has finished and if so, transitions into the main starting state.

-Note that the library is modular now, so you can include just the parts you need.
+Note that the library is modular, so you can include just the parts you need.
 All the parts depend on base.js though (it defines the ludum namespace), so be sure to include that first.
 Or just use the minified version of the whole library.
-It's only about 13 Kb (at time of writing), or about 3.6 Kb if you gzip it.
+It's only about 14 Kb (at time of writing), or about 4 Kb if you gzip it.

+For more detail see the sample game in example/2d.

 Testing